MMAdhvaidhRam/Amfoss-Tasks/README.md

 ## **Why should we choose you?**

 I get things done and i tend to learn more along the way.
 I love putting long hours into projects and i make sure that every single doubt of my is cleared.
 I think i will be valuable because i was THAT guy who did everything in the cs projects in school.
-Yes, im him
+Yes, im him.

 ## **How do you intend to contribute back to the club?**
-I first intend to learn everything from the workshop to bbuild a good understanding.
+I first intend to learn everything from the workshop to build a good understanding.
 I intend to participate in all events and discussions.
-I will also try to represent amFOSS and Amrita vishwa vidya peetham
+I will also try to represent amFOSS and Amrita vishwa vidya peetham.

 ## **What are your fields of interest, and how do you plan on working on them?**